jcarrasq/Shelter-Bed-App/README.md

 6. Login put at bottom of main page
 7. Signup link removed on main page (still need to make it admin access only)
 8. Scaffolding CSS cut out or edited because it messed with other css
+9. removed 'show' in the user page for non-logged in users because it still allowed for user editing
+10. made creating new user account only available for logged in users.
+11. removed "logged in as user" on home page
+12. Login page is updated with css.. hoiwever the css can be found in the beds css file
+13. merged Jovan's updated files
+14. made email clickable and address openable